 You’ve heard the term make money while you sleep, well now you can still make money in the middle of a disaster too with well set up passive income streams.

 Do you have ads or affiliate links on your website or blog posts?
-Why not schedule a few affiliate links within your social media posts?
+Why not schedule a few affiliate links within your social media posts using an app like Buffer?
 Your Paypal, Payoneer or direct deposit account will still get that ch-ching sound of money coming in even during a natural disaster.